StevenWeir038/Artisan-Yarns/README.md

 Best solution at this point was to add a brand and category field to the Product model.
 Queries could be built of that.
 This meant updating the model and making migrations again.

+Later in the project a `contact` model was added so the store owner can see all messages left by visitors.
+They can access in the Django admin.
+This supplements sending an email to the store owner when a message is left.
+It is useful to store correspondance in a structured way.

 ## **Surface**
 ### **Color scheme**
 The development of this project fell close to the Queen's [Platinum Jubilee](https://www.royal.uk/sites/default/files/queens_platinum_jubilee_guidelines_2022.pdf).